devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_02.md

 Go to the [Google Certified Data Engineer course on A Cloud Guru](https://learn.acloud.guru/course/gcp-certified-professional-data-engineer/dashboard):

-You are developping a Data Processing Pipeline so it can be interested to have more knowledge on what Data Processing first.
-Check for the chapter 2.
+You are developping a Data Processing Pipeline so it could be interesting to have more knowledge on what Data Processing is first.
+Check the chapter 2.
 Moreover, as a start of your pipeline, you will need a Google Cloud Storage bucket.
 So you can continue with the Chapter 3 until the "Cloud Storage" subsection.

 For more practice, go to the [Learn Google Cloud by Doing](https://learn.acloud.guru/course/a872a5e6-b6b6-493b-ba82-f8dba48c161c/overview) and have fun with the Chapter 3.